-The DBot score must be at the root level of the context and contain all the required keys as listed below.
+The DBot score must be at the root level of the context and contain all the required keys, as listed below.

-|Indicator||The indicator value||Required|
+|Indicator||The indicator value.||Required|

-|Type||Can be: ip, file, email, url, cve, account, cider, domainglob, certificate, or cryptocurrency||Required|
+|Type||The indicator type.
+Can be: ip, file, email, url, cve, account, cider, domainglob, certificate, or cryptocurrency.||Required|

-|Vendor||This is the vendor reporting the score of the indicator||Required|
+|Vendor||The vendor reporting the score of the indicator.||Required|

-|Score||An int representing the status of the indicator.
-See Score Types below||Required|
+|Score||An integer regarding the status of the indicator.
+See Score Types below.||Required|

-|Reliability||Reliability of the source providing the intelligence data.
-See Reliability Levels below||Optional|
+|Reliability||The reliability of the source providing the intelligence data.
+See Reliability Level below.||Optional|

-The reliability of an intelligence-data source influences the reputation of an indicator and the values for
+When merging indicators, the reliability of an intelligence-data source influences the reputation of an indicator and the values for

-The values are case sensitive.
+NOTE: The values are case sensitive.